1.67 Acres - Power on Street, R-2 Buildable in Rio Rico, Santa Cruz County, AZ

 About This Property

 Utilities are close.
 Power runs along the street.
 City and county water lines are near the lot line.
-Sewage would be a septic system installed at build time.
-Get firm hookup quotes from the local Rio Rico utility providers before you build, and we'll send the parcel info to make those calls easy.
+Sewer would be a septic system installed at build time.
+Cell or satellite covers internet.
+Get firm hookup quotes from the local Rio Rico utility providers before you build, and we will send the parcel info to make those calls easy.

 Two things to be straight about.
-First, the access is a gravel road and the parcel slopes downhill from the road to the back.
-Per the seller's measurement, about 1/4 acre at the front of the lot is the practical buildable pad, and the rest of the parcel slopes off behind it.
-That's plenty of room for a 1,200 sq ft home, a driveway, and a septic field, but it's not 1.67 acres of flat ground.
-Second, the northwest corner of the parcel falls into FEMA Flood Zone A and covers about 0.40 of the 1.67 acres.
-Zone A means a 1% annual flood risk, and lenders will require flood insurance on any structure built inside Zone A. The build site at the front of the lot is outside Zone A, which is the practical answer, but you'll want to confirm exact placement with a surveyor and the county before you pour a foundation.
+First, access is a gravel road and the parcel slopes downhill from the road to the back.
+Per the seller's measurement, about a quarter acre at the front is the practical buildable pad.
+That is plenty for a 1,200 sq ft home, a driveway, and a septic field, but it is not 1.67 acres of flat ground.
+Second, the northwest corner falls into FEMA Flood Zone A, covering about 0.40 of the acreage.
+Zone A means a 1 percent annual flood risk, and lenders require flood insurance on any structure built inside it.
+The build site at the front is outside Zone A, but confirm exact placement with a surveyor and the county before you pour a foundation.

-Call or text us anytime at (313) 349-0434 and we'll send paperwork over and talk through monthly payment options together.
+To lock this property in your name, we need both a deposit and a signed purchase agreement.
+Call or text us anytime at (313) 349-0434 and we will walk through monthly payment options together.

 Quick Specs